Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

-Implicit Safe Set Algorithm \cite{zhao2024implicit}.
+Implicit Safe Set Algorithm~\cite{zhao2024implicit}.
 A model-free safe control method that queries a black-box dynamics (e.g., digital twin) to synthesize a safety index (barrier certificate) and a corresponding safe control law, guaranteeing forward invariance and finite-time convergence.
-Data-Driven Permissible Safe Control with Barrier Certificates \cite{mazouz2024data} learns unknown stochastic dynamics via Gaussian Processes and constructs piecewise stochastic barrier functions to compute a maximal set of permissible strategies that satisfy a target probabilistic safety level; as data increases, the permissible set grows toward the known-model benchmark while maintaining safety.
+Data-Driven Permissible Safe Control with Barrier Certificates~\cite{mazouz2024data} learns unknown stochastic dynamics via Gaussian Processes and constructs piecewise stochastic barrier functions to compute a maximal set of permissible strategies that satisfy a target probabilistic safety level; as data increases, the permissible set grows toward the known-model benchmark while maintaining safety.
+Together with safe exploration methods \cite{sootla2022saute,yang2021wcsac,lei2024langevin}, these approaches illustrate how pre-deployment safe learning can constrain exploration to certified-safe behaviors before execution.

-Advantage-Based Intervention \cite{wagener2021safe} achieves safety by online interventions and surrogate MDP training (requires a safe backup policy/advantage estimates), whereas AlwaysSafe \cite{simao2021alwayssafe} achieves safety by a model-based abstraction of safety dynamics (requires a correct abstraction); both enable safe data collection for learning.
+Advantage-Based Intervention~\cite{wagener2021safe} achieves safety by online interventions and surrogate MDP training (requires a safe backup policy/advantage estimates), whereas AlwaysSafe~\cite{simao2021alwayssafe} achieves safety by a model-based abstraction of safety dynamics (requires a correct abstraction); both enable safe data collection for learning.

 Reachability filters policy actions via offline reachable sets for real-time, hard-safety execution; MPC/CBF enforces safety online via predictive checks and constraints with interpretable but optimization-heavy control; safety-set constructs invariant or permissible safe regions model-free or GP-based for certified operation; and safe exploration guarantees no violations during learning via interventions or abstract safety models, trading flexibility and sample efficiency against model/backup policy assumptions.